 Thus, if you wait too long between colorings, you can wind up with bands of slightly different shades.
 This will require all-over bleach to correct, which is more damaging for your hair.
 Plan to visit your colorist every four to six weeks to touch up your roots.

-If you want to disguise roots in between hair appointments, use Toppik Root Touch Up Spray, which uses non-damaging pigments to instantly hide the look of darker roots.
+If you want to disguise roots in between hair appointments, use L'Oréal Professional Root Concealer - Hair Touch Up, which uses non-damaging pigments to instantly hide the look of darker roots.

 Treatment for Bleach Damaged Hair